H. E. Francis: Life and career

-He is a professor emeritus of English at the University of Alabama in Huntsville.
-Francis has travelled three times as a Fulbright professor to Argentina.
-An author in his own right, he has published five collections of stories, some of which have been anthologized in the O. Henry, Best American, and Pushcart Prize volumes.
+Francis was a professor of English at the University of Alabama in Huntsville.
+He travelled three times as a Fulbright professor to Argentina.
+An author in his own right, he published five collections of stories, some of which have been anthologized in the O. Henry, Best American, and Pushcart Prize volumes.

+Francis turned 100 on January 11, 2024, and died weeks later, on February 2.
+At the time of his death he had been residing at a retirement home in Huntsville, Alabama.

 The University of Alabama in Huntsville has named its national short fiction prize in his honor.